 In Mauritania, 41 Polisario guerrillas and 17 government soldiers have been reported killed in a series of clashes around the strategic railway line which carries iron ore from the mines of Zouerate to the coast.

-In Mauritania, 41 Polisario guerrillas and 17 government soldiers have been reported killed in a series of clashes around the strategic railway line which carries iron ore from the mines of Zouerate to the coast.
+Background: In Mauritania, 41 Polisario guerrillas and 17 government soldiers have been reported killed in a series of clashes around the strategic railway line which carries iron ore from the mines of Zouerate to the coast.
 The three days of fighting began on Monday (12 December) when the guerrillas attacked an ore train.
 The attack came within days of the railway being re-opened after a two-month shut down.
 The closure was caused by the abduction of two French technicians who had been repairing the line.

 SYNOPSIS: The Zouerate railway probably needs more maintenance than any other line on our planet.
 That's because it carries the world's heaviest trains.